joshwnj/words/for-directories-and-glory.md

 The next interesting thing we'll talk about is on [line 16](https://github.com/substack/node-mkdirp/blob/0.5.0/index.js#L16): `var xfs = opts.fs || fs;`

 This allows us to substitute a custom `fs` object in place of the [core module](http://nodejs.org/api/fs.html).
 As long as we provide an object with equivalent functions for `mkdir`, `mkdirSync`, `stat` and `statSync` it will go ahead as normal.
-The most obvious use for this would be for testing (so that a real filesystem is not needed) but there's no reason why you couldn't also use this for some kind of virtual filesystem.
+The most obvious use for this would be for testing (so that a real filesystem is not needed) and we can see [mock-fs](https://www.npmjs.com/package/mock-fs) being used in some of the test-cases.
+But there's no reason why you couldn't also use this for some kind of virtual filesystem.

 Binary operations